-Beginning in 1916, Anthropologist Arthur C. Ballard (1876-1962) records and translates the Native American legend regarding the origin of the rocks in the Duwamish River known as North Wind Weir.
-Ballard collected several versions of the legend and the story presented here is a compilation:
+Beginning in 1916, Anthropologist Arthur C. Ballard (1876-1962) recorded and translated several versions of the Coast Salish story regarding the origin of the rocks in the Duwamish River known as North Wind Weir.
+This is a compilation of those stories:

 In days gone by, there was once a war between the North Wind people and the Chinook Wind people.
 Chinook Wind was married to Mountain Beaver Woman, the daughter of North Wind.
 The people of North Wind village did not like the man and so they killed him and his tribe.
 The only one left alive was Chinook Wind's mother, an old woman who lived on a stone mountain down along the Duwamish River.